project-ncl/bacon/guide/build-config.md

       - '.*:zip.*'
   ```

-The artifact information is specified in the format of `groupId:artifact:artifactId:type:classifier`
+The artifact information is specified in the format of `groupId:artifact:artifactId:type:classifier`.

+##### Additional filter available in BUILD_CONFIGS and BUILD_GROUP strategies

+When using BUILD_CONFIGS and BUILD_GROUP strategies additional filter `filterArtifacts` is available.
+You can use it to reduce amount of artifacts in your repo e.g. filter artifacts and download only ones you're interested in.
+If activated (by adding some artifacts into array) only artifacts matching filter are included in repo generation process.

+Artifact information/wildcards should be specified in the format of `groupId:artifact:artifactId:type:classifier`.

 #### licenses generation
 Strategy options are: